 Hmmm…Riiight.
 Like I can even attempt to answer that question with any sort of authority.
-Although a friend recently called me the East African Carrie Bradshaw during a late night Facebook chat (you can imagine the kind of stories we were swapping ), I’ll have to decline the title because it’s simply not true.
-Nonetheless, I have recently realized that I have been on at least one date with men from each of the five East African countries (and had relationships with men from three of these), so neither am I entirely clueless on the subject.
+Although a friend recently called me the East African Carrie Bradshaw during a late night Facebook chat (you can imagine the kind of stories we were swapping ;-)), I’ll have to decline the title because it’s simply not true.
+Nonetheless, I have recently realized that I have been on at least one date with men from each of the five East African countries (and had relationships with men from four of these), so neither am I entirely clueless on the subject.
 Still, East Africa is … Continue reading What’s Dating Like in East Africa?

 I love to hear from you, dear reader.
 I love it even more when, in your comments, you tell me about a product, service, or establishment in East Africa that I know little about but that hopefully, I can try for myself one day.
 Last month, I was pleased to receive my share of such comments.
 In case you missed them, allow me to share a few of these with you.
 Early in July, I received a comment from Timmy, who had recently purchased a Toyota Vitz.
 Here’s what he had to say about his new car:

 Hi.
 Believe it or not, today ChickAboutTown turns three!
 You can’t believe it?
 Neither can I. Where did all the years go?
 What I can say for sure is that I’ve thoroughly enjoyed writing this blog and interacting with you, my dear readers and fellow bloggers, over the past three years.
 As one often does on anniversaries, today I am reminiscing.
 I am looking at the highlights and the “low-lights” of my blogging journey over the past three years.
 Without going into too many details, I’ve been looking through my archives trying to figure out what it is that you … Continue reading 10 Most Commented On Posts on ChickAboutTown (or Happy 3rd Birthday, ChickAboutTown!)